Avoid Equivolume and Use These 6 Proven Charts

 2. Candlestick Charts

-Candlestick charts are one of the most popular types of charts among traders.
+Candlestick charts are among traders’ most popular types.
 They use “candles” or bars to indicate changes in price movement over time.
-Each candle contains four pieces of information – opening, closing, and high and low prices for the period.
+Each candle contains four pieces of information: opening, closing, and the high and low prices for the period.

 Candlestick Charts Show Actual Open High Low Close Data Enabling Candlestick Patterns